Relative VGIT and an application to degenerations of Hilbert schemes: Introduction

 for $0 < t \ll 1$. \end{theorem}

-We note that this generalizes the known results even in the absolute case, as in the existing literature $X$ is assumed to be irreducible and normal, whereas we only require $X$ to be a projective scheme.

-The idea of the proof follows from \cite{DH98,Res00}.
-It requires two main ingredients, which were both established only for a projective variety $X$ in \cite{DH98}, hence require new proofs in our setting.
+The proof of the theorem mainly follows the idea in \cite{DH98,Res00}.
+It requires two main ingredients, which were both established only for a single projective variety $X$ in \cite{DH98}, hence require some extra work in the relative setting.
 The first ingredient is the continuity of the $M$-function, as defined in \eqref{eqn:M-func}, with respect to the choice of the line bundle; see Proposition \ref{prop:M-cont}.
-The second ingredient states that for a fixed $G$-action on $X$ with respect to different ample $G$-linearized line bundles, there are only finitely many possible semistable loci; see Proposition \ref{prop:fin-ss2}.
-We combine them with the relative Hilbert-Mumford criterion proved in \cite{GHH-2015} to conclude Theorem \ref{thm:mainintro}.
+The second ingredient states that for a fixed $G$-action on $X$ with respect to different $G$-linearized ample line bundles, there are only finitely many possible semistable loci; see Proposition \ref{prop:fin-ss2}.
+Both results may be of independent interest, and we combine them with the relative Hilbert-Mumford criterion proved in \cite{GHH-2015} to conclude Theorem \ref{thm:mainintro}.